 "While I do acknowledge that CLA has been effective for some for weight loss, I would consider it preferential," says Poon.
-In other words, those who are obese have seen the greatest results from adding a limited dosage of CLAs to their diet.
+In other words, as previously mentioned, those who are overweight or obese have seen the greatest results from adding a limited dosage of CLAs to their diet.

 "I would recommend working with a dietitian," says Castillo.
 "If this is not something you can do at this time, then monitor your intake for a week and see where you can make changes.”

 Indeed, the bottom line reinforces the basics of weight loss we all know by now.
 "I recommend improving your weight loss by consuming a balanced diet focused on anti-inflammatory foods that are rich in nutrients and low in calories," says Richards.

 Harvard Health Publishing.
 The Truth About Fats: The Good, the Bad, and The In-between.
 Updated December 11, 2019.